alephnaughtpix/deadjournal/_posts/2021/01/2021-01-01-fare-well-and-more.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/JKUAZxqUorI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 I say "then record-breaking", as mere hours after the thrid and final video in the series was released, London's New Year celebrations featured an LED drone show with 300 drones.
-It was interesting that although coming from a different angle, it was largely covering the same subjects "Fare Well" was, and even featured a similar bird pictogram to the one seen in "Fare Well"
+It was interesting that although coming from a different angle, it was largely covering the same subjects "Fare Well" had, and even featured a similar bird pictogram to the one seen in "Fare Well"

 <iframe width="560" height="315" src="https://www.youtube.com/embed/MpJIg_3DnLk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>